 The Best Hanging Houseplants

 Chlorophytum comosum,Green or variegated, spider plants love spring too.
 Start with a small plant in a 6-inch basket, add water and morning sun and watch in amazement.
 These are some of the easiest to care for hanging houseplant specimens, adaptable to a range of conditions.
 Feed after watering with a complete houseplant food or one high in nitrogen.
 In a couple of months, you’ll have stems holding babies spilling over the sides.
 This plant looks elegant hanging in an indoor window.
 Bonus!
 Baby plantlets can be removed & put into more planters!

-Wandering Jew: Tradescantia zebrina, also known as Spiderwort will quickly fill your basket and cascade over the sides.
-This is available in a range of greens and purples.
-If you live in Florida or California, make sure it doesn’t escape your basket, as it grows rapidly there.
-This is a good thing when growing it as a houseplant.
-The happy Wandering Jew offers tiny pink blooms when located in the morning sun, but is happy in partial shade.
-An easy to care for houseplant, and will grow well outside in spring as well.
+Tradescantia zebrina, also known as Wandering Dude or the Spiderwort will quickly fill your hanging planter and cascade over the sides.
+This hanging houseplant comes in a range of greens, pinks, and purples.
+If you live in Florida or California, it will grow rapidly, because it thrives in warm clients.
+This hanging houseplant will grow tiny pink blooms that only last a daywhen located in the morning sun, but will also be happy in partial shade.
+The Spiderwort is easy to care for houseplant but will grow well outside in spring as well.

 Indoor Hanging Plant Care Tips

 - Moisten well-draining potting mix and fill 3/4 to the top of your hanging planter.

 - When growing from seed, keep the soil moist.

 - Avoid the direct sun until plants are growing well.